 Cutting on action is a technique used to create a more interesting scene.
-The concept is simple… when you cut in the middle of an action, it will appear less jarring and more visual interesting.
+The concept is simple . . . when you cut in the middle of an action, it’ll appear less jarring and more visually interesting.
 This goes for just about every scene.
 Cut when your subject is moving and not when they complete the action and your scene will seem much more fluid.
-One great example of cutting on action is this scene from The Matrix.
-Notice how infrequently the editor waits for actions to complete themselves.
-Imagine how boring the scene would be if we waited for each action to be completed.

-Films are 50 percent visual and 50 percent sound.
-Sometimes sound even overplays the visual.
+Films are 50% visual and 50% sound.
+Sometimes sound even overplays the visual.– David Lynch, Director

 You may be hesitant to pay money for a track that you may not use, but that’s not how modern music licensing works.
 Most websites (including PremiumBeat) allow you to download free watermarked audio previews and place them into your timeline.
 This way you don’t waste money buying a track that’s not perfect.

 It seems like every video editor has their own opinions about what your audio levels should be, so the following recommendations are by no means law.
-However, if you’re having some trouble getting your audio just right, just follow these quick suggestions and begin adjusting your audio from there.
+However, if you’re having some trouble getting your audio perfect, just follow these quick suggestions and begin adjusting your audio from there.